isJustCat/blinkie/README.md

    Initial setup with a basic automation engine and device management system.

 2. **MQTT Integration:**
-   Proof of concept integration for IoT devices using the MQTT protocol.
+   Proof of concept integration for IoT devices using the MQTT protocol and HTTP(s) APIs.

 3. **REST API:**
    An API providing access to the system.